kakwa/ldapcherry/README.rst

 LdapCherry is also highly modular, with the possibility to implement your own plugins for the user back-ends, the authentication and the password policy.

-LdapCherry also aims to be as simple as possible to deploy: no crazy dependencies,

-few configuration files, extensive debug logs.
+LdapCherry also aims to be as simple as possible to deploy: no crazy dependencies, few configuration files and extensive debug logs.

 **************
   Screenshot